Giannos-G/scikit-learn_modified/README.md

 # scikit-learn_modified
 This is the repo of a modified version of scikit-learn which is used to benchmark every example and benchmark included in the original repo.
+I commented all of the *plt.show()* commands to minimize human intreaction with each script so that my energy, time and memory benchmarking will be more accurate.
+That's all the changes I made :)